 Officials at the Los Angeles Homeless Services Authority (LAHSA), the City-County joint powers authority responsible for administering homeless services and funding, as well as the count itself, should have seen it coming.
 They had two years to prepare.
 The pandemic took a significant toll on people’s public spiritedness, not to mention their willingness to give up an evening of their time.
 Yet not only was the process unchanged from previous years — except for an unfortunate attempt at technology by LAHSA, more on that in a moment — it was if anything less well-organized.
 After two years in suspension due to COVID, at the last minute in January LAHSA delayed the count an extra month over concerns related to the omicron outbreak.
 Between the shifting schedule and the fact that the count took place during one of the coldest snaps in recent Southern California history the volunteer turnout was positively desultory.

 My friends and I volunteered for the count in Venice.
-When we arrived at the LAHSA staging area we were the only volunteers there.
-We noticed the sign-in sheets were almost completely blank.
-My friend and I were the only signatures on our page of volunteers, a situation that remained unchanged when we returned two and a half hours later with our results.
+When we arrived at the LAHSA staging area we were the only volunteers there, and we noticed the sign-in sheets were almost completely blank.
+We were the only signatures on our page of volunteers, a situation that remained unchanged when we returned two and a half hours later with our results.
 This suggested that many parts of our section of Venice did not have any volunteer counters at all.

-Federal law requires LAHSA to report results within three months.
-Yet LAHSA repeatedly delayed releasing the result, offering vague explanations that like the count itself raise more questions than answers.
-The PIT count is conducted by two to three thousand volunteers, who fan throughout the City in teams of two or three counting individuals, vehicles, and makeshift shelters.
+Federal law requires LAHSA to report PIT count results within three months.
+Yet LAHSA repeatedly delayed releasing this year’s results, offering vague explanations that like the count itself raised more questions than answers.
+The count is conducted by two to three thousand volunteers (though again, the turnout this year was likely considerably lower), who fan throughout the City in teams of two or three counting individuals, vehicles, and makeshift shelters.
 The results are tallied by census tract, then what are called Service Areas, and finally City Council Districts and the City itself.
+LAHSA and outside experts take the raw numbers as reported, and extrapolate an overall estimate of the total number of homeless.
+Worth noting is that LAHSA and the outside experts often tweak the methodology from year to year based on experience and volunteer feedback.
+While well-intentioned the changes also make meaningful year to year comparisons difficult if not impossible.

 A broken fix for what wasn’t broken in the first place

-One clue might be in a new technology LAHSA introduced this year in the form of a smartphone app called “Akido.”
+One clue might be the new technology LAHSA introduced this year in the form of a smartphone app called “Akido.”
 In the past, volunteers used clipboards and pencils and paper to record the count.
-Teams are assigned by census tract, which can be as small as a few blocks or as large as half a square mile.
-Smaller and safer tracts are assigned teams of two, a counter and a recorder.
+Teams are assigned by census tract, which depending on population density and other factors can be as small as a few blocks or as large as a square mile.
+Smaller and safer tracts are assigned teams of two, a counter and a recorder who count on foot.
 Larger and/or less safe tracts are assigned teams of three in cars, adding a driver.
-Some tracts use a combination of the two approached with three-person teams.
+Some tracts use a combination of the two approaches with three-person teams.

-My team was assigned to one such tract: Two of us walked Speedway on the Venice Boardwalk between Navy Street/Santa Monica and Venice Boulevard.
-Then we got in the car with our third friend driving and covered the same north-south section east to Pacific Avenue.
+My team was assigned to one such tract: Two of us walked Speedway on the Venice Boardwalk between Navy Street/Santa Monica and Venice Boulevard, then we got in the car with our third friend driving and covered the same north-south section on the streets east to Pacific Avenue.

-Ironically, in the past the actual physical count itself was one of the few aspects of the process that was not already methodologically questionable.
-It was straightforward: Drive or walk every block of your assigned tract, observe homeless people with your own eyes, and mark chits for the results.
+Ironically, in the past the actual physical count itself was one of the few aspects of the process that was relatively straightforward: Drive or walk every block of your assigned tract, observe homeless people with your own eyes, and mark chits for the results.
 Federal standards require volunteers to count according to categories: Individual adults, individual youths (defined as ages 18-24), as well as people in cars, vans, campers/RVs, makeshift shelters, and tents.
 For safety reasons volunteers cannot approach vehicles or tents/shelters, and the regulations assume sole occupants, which is often the exception to the norm and further depresses accurate counting.

 In contrast to straightforward pencil and paper the app required a significantly higher degree of focus to ensure correct counting.
 The text is small, the boxes counters tap with their fingers are small and often poorly responsive.
 These limitations were distractions as my friend and I walked part our assigned census tract along the Boardwalk.
 I found that I often had to tap the box marked “+” several times before it recognized the input.
 More frustratingly, sometimes I would tap the box several times and there would be a delayed response, requiring me to take another step by deleting the extra entries via the equally fussy “-“ box.
 The process was frustrating and inefficient while walking, trying to use it while driving down the street at 20 or 30 miles an hour proved nearly impossible.
 I previously wrote about the frustrations in detail.